sk4ndal-commits/trackmytask/README.md

 3. Stop tracking by clicking the "Stop Tracking" button
 4. View your daily summary to see how much time you've spent on each task

-### Daily Summary
+### Time Reports

-1. Navigate to the Summary tab to view your daily time tracking data
+1. Navigate to the Summary tab to view your time tracking data
+2. Choose between daily, weekly, or monthly report views
-2. See a breakdown of time spent on each task
+3. See a breakdown of time spent on each task
-3. View time distribution by work location (home vs. office)
+4. View time distribution by category and work location (home vs. office)
+5. Navigate between different time periods using the arrow buttons
-4. Export your data as CSV for further analysis
+6. Export your data as CSV for further analysis

 ## Architecture